 A collaborative action research study together with the Earth Institute is looking at developing an intervention model to overcome challenges and barriers in implementing ICT programs in schools in resource-poor settings.
 The findings, available in 2013, will be used as input to future development of the program.

-In the past two years, more than 15,000 students have received access to quality educational resources enabled by the cloud-based ICT solution deployed in their schools.
-This is more than three times the number from 2011.
+As of end 2013, over 39,000 students have received access to quality educational resources enabled by the cloud-based ICT solution deployed in their schools.